colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 ]
 +++

 Been stuck on tagging all of last week and this week.
 Starting to realize it's not as simple as [DSR](https://journal.jinnzhong.com/tags/dsr/) and [PROG](https://journal.jinnzhong.com/tags/prog/) tags.
-PROG has to be broken up into three different tag categories: [QST](https://journal.jinnzhong.com/tags/qst) (quests), [NTW](https://journal.jinnzhong.com/tags/ntw/) (network), and [ARC](https://journal.jinnzhong.com/tags/arc/) (character arcs).
+PROG has to be broken up into FOUR different tag categories: [QST](https://journal.jinnzhong.com/tags/qst) (quests), [NTW](https://journal.jinnzhong.com/tags/ntw/) (network), [INQ](https://journal.jinnzhong.com/tags/inq/) (inquiries), and [ARC](https://journal.jinnzhong.com/tags/arc/) (character arcs).

-Quickly...
+As you'll soon see, these four tag categories are heavily influenced by OSC's MICE quotient, and MRK's revised version of it... but I'm trying to make it more _functional and useful_ to me and the way my brain processes it, which unfortunately, doesn't give me a memorable acronym like MICE.
+But let's go through them...

+[TOC]

 ## Quests [QST]